NemisIGuess/LibraryApp/README.md

 # LibraryApp

-An app to manage your book library on a simple webpage.
+An app to add and delete books from a table that stores data on your local machine.